As the most popular and beloved league in the world, the English Premier League comes with a great and fascinating history with no doubt.

 In 1992 the Premier League, as a powerful organization used this symbol in its logo.

-At first, the Premier League logo, was more like a depressed lion than a passionate, strong one, showing the power, and it also had many useless details which were unnecessary with a terrible color combination.
+, was more like a depressed lion than a passionate, strong one, showing the power, and it also had many useless details which were unnecessary with a terrible color combination.

 Nine years later, in 2001, the logo was redesigned.
 During these nine years, it experienced some small insignificant changes.